-Shows oxidising gases such as NO₂, released by combustion.
+Shows oxidizing gases such as NO₂, released by combustion.
 Includes cigarette smoke, car emissions, candles and gas stoves.

 Understanding pollutant levels

-When a pollutant causes the air quality to drop, the relevant icon will appear on the LCD screen.
-The coloured bar on the left of the screen will indicate how much of the pollutant is present, and will continually update as your machine purifies the air.
+When a pollutant reduces your air quality, its icon appears on screen.
+In this case, PM10.
+The coloured bar on the left indicates how much of the pollutant is present, and will continually update as the machine purifies your air.

-When the green section of the coloured bar is highlighted, your machine is detecting a very low level of the type of pollutant.
+When the green section of the coloured bar is highlighted, your purifier is detecting a very low level of the type of pollutant.

-When the yellow section of the coloured bar is highlighted, your machine is detecting a moderate level of the type of pollutant.
+When the yellow section of the coloured bar is highlighted, your purifier is detecting a moderate level of the type of pollutant.

-When the orange section of the coloured bar is highlighted, your machine is detecting a high level of the type of pollutant.
+When the orange section of the coloured bar is highlighted, your purifier is detecting a high level of the type of pollutant.

-When the red section of the coloured bar is highlighted, your machine is detecting a very high level of the type of pollutant.
+When the red section of the coloured bar is highlighted, your purifier is detecting a very high level of the type of pollutant.

 Voice control.
 All you have to do is ask.